Cette critique peut contenir des spoilers

 dark, disturbing, disgusting, but beautiful

 Such a story makes speechless.
 It's a story of two man who suffered a lot, especially one character has a deep trauma because he was sold as a child to a sick man who sold him out to other sick people who sexually abused him.
-It's a story of two people changing each other and heal each other, first in baby steps but later there bond grows strong.
+It's a story of two people changing each other and heal each other, first in baby steps but later their bond grows strong.I can't describe what feelings go through you when watching this, It's the whole bandwidth from disturbing, disgusting, aghast, angst to beautiful when you see both getting closer together.
+Due to the theme it's not a fluffy, funnyy show, you normally expect a BL to be.
+This is not a BL but a drama where two man happend to be gay and finaly love each other.

 When you can stormach such heavy stuff, this is a must see.
 If you are too sensitive seeing abusive scenes, you may watch with friends and help each other process the episodes one by one.
 It was extremly brave for the team to take on such heavy non mass compatible material.
 The actors did an incredible job, cinematography is top notch and we get an intro which does not spoil the whole series which is so common in many series.
-My respect goes to all involved in this project delivering such a unique show.
+My respect goes out to all involved in this project delivering such a unique show.

 Cet avis était-il utile?